wasifzaman182/Safety-Critical-Systems/README.md

   #### Mathematical Foundations
     1. This includes the mathematical concepts necessary for software engineering, such as logic, sets, functions, algebra, and probability.
-    2. These concepts are fundamental in algorithm design and systems modeling.
+    2. These concepts are fundamental in algorithm design and systems modelling.

   #### Engineering Foundations
     1. This covers the basic principles of engineering that are relevant to software engineering.